 Can we help?

 This product comes with prompt update services to keep you informed of the most recent changes in the law and the latest judicial interpretations.
-Cumulative pocket part inserts and supplementary pamphlets that are shipped annually, keep the volumes up-to-date.
+Cumulative pocket part inserts and supplementary pamphlets are shipped annually, keeping the volumes up to date.
 When a significant change in the law occurs after a product ships, Thomson Reuters sends subscribers a supplement so customers have access to the updated text.
 Recompiled editions are typically shipped once a year, with two shipped annually.